 - Make sure the course is eligible to be offered online.
 Check the list “Approved Class List” located in the right hand column to see if the course has been approved by the curriculum process.
 If not, go to the section titled “Online Course Approval Process” for complete instructions.

 - Make sure you have an eligible instructor.
 To teach online, all instructors need to be Etudes certified.
 The link in the right hand column “Approved Online Instructors” lists all the instructors that have been certified and who listed LAVC as their primary school.
 You may have others on your faculty who have been trained at another school.
-To verify that they have been trained, just email Jim Marteney at: email@example.com and he will check on their verification.
+To verify that they have been trained, just email Deanna Heikkinen at email@example.com and she will check on their verification.

 - Check the Union Contract.
 There are several parts of the contract that relate to distance learning located in Article 40 of the current agreement.
 Some of the highlights include: Seniority list must be followed when deciding who will teach an online course, but a seniority list also based on their online competency.